The Best Brunch in Prahran

 Where: 131-133 Greville Street, Prahran

-Entrecote is the brunch spot that Prahran locals recommend when they want to impress someone — or when they’re celebrating something and don’t want to drive to South Yarra for it.
-The French-inspired menu leans into rich, buttery territory: think eggs benedict with proper hollandaise ($23), ricotta hotcakes with seasonal fruit ($21), and a steak frites lunch that’s worth saving room for.
+Entrecote is the brunch spot that Prahran locals recommend when they want to impress someone.
+The French-inspired menu leans into rich, buttery territory: eggs benedict with proper hollandaise ($23), ricotta hotcakes with seasonal fruit ($21), and a steak frites lunch worth saving room for.

-The space itself is gorgeous — green-tiled walls, brass fixtures, and a courtyard that feels like a Parisian side street if you squint hard enough.
-It’s not cheap (expect $25–$40 per person with a drink), but it’s the kind of brunch where you don’t feel ripped off afterwards.
+The space is gorgeous: green-tiled walls, brass fixtures, and a courtyard that feels like a Parisian side street.
+Expect $25-$40 per person with a drink.
+Book ahead for weekends.
+Walk-ins are possible before 9:30am.

 2. Grand Lafayette — The Crowd Pleaser